Cucumber Raita Recipe

 A cooling Indian yogurt-based dip that is the perfect balance to your spicy dishes.
 This easy cucumber raita recipe makes a refreshing side to your Indian meal or snack!

-Enjoy this healthy and refreshing Cucumber Raita Recipe: a simple Indian yogurt sauce, to enjoy with your next spicy Indian dish for the perfect cooling balance.
+Enjoy this healthy and refreshing Cucumber Raita Recipe: a simple Indian yogurt sauce to enjoy with your next spicy Indian dish for the perfect cooling balance.

 cucumber raita in a serving bowl garnished with cilantro